What is Medicaid Estate Recovery?

 Some items are within the sphere of Estate Recovery and some are not.
 It is important to know the difference.

-There is no Estate Recovery if there is a surviving spouse, a totally disabled adult child or the estate is below $10,000.
+In Kentucky, there is no Estate Recovery if there is a surviving spouse or a totally disabled adult child, or if the estate is below $10,000.
 However, the definition of “estate” is much broader that the Probate definition and includes property held jointly with another person, assets in a revocable trust, life estates and other assets owned at the moment before death.
+For this reason it is important to engage in Medicaid Planning for the surviving spouse of a Medicaid recipient.

-A Medicaid Attorney will help families through the Estate Recovery process, and enable the families to retain as much of the assets as possible.
-Dealing with Estate Recovery is not a “do it yourself” project for estates that have any assets.
+A elder law attorney will help families through the Estate Recovery process, and enable the families to retain as much of the assets as possible.